Ongoing grant writing services to help fund your nonprofit’s mission

 Grant Writing & Reporting

-• Prepare corporate/private foundation grant submissions for prospective, current, and lapsed institutional funders
+Prepare grant submissions for prospective, current, and lapsed funding opportunities

-• Work with your organization’s finance team to prepare budget information
+Work with your organization’s finance team to prepare budget information, as necessary

 Project Management

-• Provide a Weekly Grants Update via email detailing current, recently completed, or upcoming tasks to your organization’s primary contact (and other designated team members).
+Provide a Weekly Update via email detailing current, recently completed, or upcoming tasks to your organization’s primary contact (and other designated team members)

 Monthly investment: $3,500 - $5,500